George Washington Letters

-The Three Village Area, in which the hamlet of Stony Brook is situated, was central to intelligence gathering activities during the American Revolution.
+Spies do exist in the archive!
+The Three Village Area including Stony Brook and Setauket was central to intelligence gathering activities during the American Revolution.
 Special Collections, a division of Stony Brook University Libraries (SBU Libraries) owns and curates two American Revolutionary War-era, Culper Spy Ring letters authored by George Washington.
 Significant to regional and national historical narratives, SBU's letters were composed in 1779 and 1780 and document espionage activities right here in our community.

 In 1778, Washington was desperate for credible reports about British activities in New York City and on Long Island.
 Intelligence officer Major Benjamin Tallmadge turned to his trusted childhood friends and family in Setauket to aid with the efforts.
 Spycraft including codes, aliases, and the “sympathetic stain” (invisible ink) was used to conceal information and the identities of the ring’s members.
 Abraham Woodhull (alias, Samuel Culper Sr.) and Robert Townsend (alias, Samuel Culper Jr.) gathered intelligence in British occupied territories.
 Although Washington did not want to know the true identities of the spies, he was profoundly involved in giving directives and highly regarded reports from Townsend as evidenced in his letters to Tallmadge.

 About the Culper Spy Ring

 The Culper Spy Ring was assembled in 1778 by Major Benjamin Tallmadge (alias, John Bolton/721) at the request of General George Washington (711) and operated on Long Island (728) and New York City (727) during the Revolutionary War.
 Codes and aliases were used to conceal the identities of the members.